 The Assembly is usually convened once a year in the form of the Baptist Assembly event.
 These events are organised and run together with BMS World Mission and are open to all.
-In 2020 the Baptist Assembly was cancelled due to the coronavirus, and so an online Assembly for the Baptist Union of Great Britain will take place on 16 September
+In 2020 the Baptist Assembly was cancelled due to the coronavirus, and so an online Assembly for the Baptist Union of Great Britain took place on 16 September

 Each year, the Assembly reviews the life of the Union and BMS World Mission over the last 12 months, and receives updates on ongoing projects and areas of work.
 Some of this is done through formal plenary sessions, some through interactive seminars, workshops and gathering points.
 During the Assembly the President is inducted for the forthcoming year, and some formal business is carried out – the Treasurer is elected, new General Secretaries are appointed and any constitutional changes are voted upon.
 Sessions of the Assembly are open to everyone to attend, but only Members of the Assembly are able to vote.
 Members of the Assembly include people appointed as delegates by their churches, ministers and various other categories such as members of Council and officers of the Union.
 Click here for an extract of our constitution for more information on who is a member of the Assembly